EricaC623/Erica/README.md

-The Industrial Revolution led to the rise of factory-based production, the mechanization of agriculture, and the growth of urban populations, transforming social and economic structures worldwide.
+The rise of joint-stock companies and stock exchanges in the 17th century facilitated investment in overseas ventures and helped finance colonial expansion and trade.